Polish energy policy protests reflect power struggle | DW | 14.06.2021

 Coal phaseout strategies have been largely uncoordinated at regional or European level.
 Germany has decided to phase out coal by 2038 at the latest, the same goes for the Czech Republic.

 Germany has made the most progress towards renewables, reaching 50% of renewables in its energy mix.
-Czechia, meanwhile, has nuclear power, which doesn't emit carbon dioxide.
+The Czech Republic has nuclear power, which doesn't emit carbon dioxide.
 The country's six nuclear reactors supplied 35.2% of its electricity in 2019.

 "Turow is yet another example of this chaotic and unrealistic policy," Buras argued.